-Self-oral care for admitted persons in hospitals is difficult due to their different health conditions, so nurses have to help them with the care of oral cavity with skills.
+Self-oral care for admitted persons in hospitals is difficult due to their different health conditions, so nurses have to help them with the care of oral cavities with skills.
 Oral care is an essential aspect of nursing care that ensures the maintenance of oral hygiene and prevents complications related to the oral cavity.
-Proper oral care is crucial for both conscious and unconscious patients to maintain overall health and well-being. here we bring for you the complete guide to oral care lets learn “Oral Care nursing procedure“-
+Proper oral care is crucial for both conscious and unconscious patients to maintain overall health and well-being. here we bring for you the complete guide to oral care let’s learn “Oral Care nursing procedure“-

 Oral Care Definition